stevendejongnl/default-server-initialization/README.md

 # Default Server Initialization

-This repository provides a simple and robust way to initialize a Linux server with useful system information at login, and to clean up the default Message of the Day (MOTD).
+This repository provides scripts to quickly initialize a Linux server with a colorful system info banner at login and to clean up the default Message of the Day (MOTD).
+It also includes utilities for Kubernetes setup and Proxmox VM templating.

 ## Features

-- **Colorful server info banner** on login (CPU, RAM, disk, network, Kubernetes context, etc)
+- **Colorful server info banner** at login (CPU, RAM, disk, network, Kubernetes context, etc.)
 - **Backs up** your original `/etc/profile.d`, `/etc/motd`, and `/etc/update-motd.d`
 - **Removes default and dynamic MOTD** content (including Ubuntu’s welcome screen)
-- **Easy installation** via a single `curl | sudo bash` command
+- **Easy installation** via a single command
-- **Easy revert** to bring back the default Ubuntu login experience
+- **Easy revert** to restore the default Ubuntu login experience
+- **Kubernetes initialization** helper script
+- **Proxmox VM to template** conversion script

 ## Quick Start

-Run the following command on your server:
+Run the following command on your server to install:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/stevendejongnl/default-server-initialization/main/init.sh | sudo bash